Chapter Sixty Nine IV

 Teeth, "Gonna feel some pain from the chain, don’t care about no ninja shit,” he swings it in figure eights in front of him.

 Nikko unhooks the chain around her biceps, Teeth never sees it.
 As the figure eight of his swing reaches her top left, she whips her chain through his so fast it cuts it in two, then she swipes Nose across the knuckles of his left fist, swings the chain in a circle, down, then over, then across his right fist.
 She breaks the small bones across the back of his hand.
 She spins so fast the chain is a blur, cuts Nose’s nose in half.
-Lets it flow to the left arm of Teeth.
-It wraps around his arm, she yanks him forward and smashes his windpipe with her elbow.
+Chain flows to the left arm of Teeth, wraps around his arm, she yanks him forward and smashes his windpipe with her elbow.

 All the bad boys are cooked, not as overdone as their bikes, but the fight is gone.